Sehlabathebe National Park: Location

 Sehlabathebe National Park is situated in the south-east corner of Lesotho at an average elevation of some 2,400 metres above sea level.

 Environment

 Most of the park is taken up by a designated wilderness area, and is uninhabited.
 Much of it consists of cliffs, waterfalls, pools, rock dwellings and rock art.
 It is known for its scenery with unique rock formations.
-The Tsoelikanyane waterfall is the biggest waterfall in the park.
+The Tsoelikane waterfall is the biggest waterfall in the park.
 A total of 65 rock art sites have been identified in the area, as well as other forms of the previous habitation of the site.